-1. What makes Recherche Goldens different for every other breeder of English Creme Goldens?
+1. What makes Recherche Goldens different from other breeder of English Cream Golden Retrievers?

 All our adult Goldens are tested for their hips, elbows, eyes and hearts.
 We are OFA, BVA and CERF cleared to breed.
 We also guarantee our pups against these and other health defects with a very friendly 4 year warranty.

 Our Goldens were chosen not only for their incredible pedigrees and health clearances, but also for their wonderful temperaments that are exemplary for Golden Retrievers.
 They are beautiful, calm and loving!
 If we have a Golden that is aggressive, excessively shy or has any other traits that do not represent the Golden Retriever and our kennel well, we will not breed them.

 Quality of our Program: Recherche Goldens believes that whatever we do, it should be done to the best of our ability.
 We have done everything in our power to become the most professional, detailed and complete program in the world.
 Our training program is an excellent example of our dedication to excellence.
 We also have a staff of fourteen high-quality team members that are former vet technicians, former kennel operators and current competitive dog trainers that enable us to have the healthiest and best puppies possible.
 We compensate our employees generously so they will stay with us and help us produce incredible pups.

 We have over 7000 square feet of professional, clean, AKC inspected and certified facilities.
 We have a 2-acre lake called “Golden Lake” where we can train our pups to swim.
 In every area imaginable, we strive to be the best.

 We provide our clients with updates, videos, professional pictures, and training information.
 We strive to improve with every litter.
 The detail of our website is a small representation of the dedication and professionalism with which we treat our calling.
 We are so grateful to have the opportunity of spending our lives engaged in our passion.